A Dive Into The Modern Cacao Supply Chain

 Chocolate is created by combining cacao derivatives with ingredients such as sugar and milk.
 The art of chocolate-making lies in adjusting the ratios of paste, butter, and powder to achieve different textures and flavour profiles.

-However, the industry faces a quality challenge: some manufacturers replace cacao butter with cheaper fats like palm oil.
+However, the industry faces a quality challenge: some manufacturers replaced cacao butter with cheaper fats like palm oil.
 While cost-effective, this compromises flavour and requires artificial enhancers.

 New Trend: Chocolate Production at Origin